Sairyss/domain-driven-hexagon/README.md

 - [Primitive Obsession — A Code Smell that Hurts People the Most](https://medium.com/the-sixt-india-blog/primitive-obsession-code-smell-that-hurt-people-the-most-5cbdd70496e9)
 - [Developing the ubiquitous language](https://medium.com/@felipefreitasbatista/developing-the-ubiquitous-language-1382b720bb8c)

-**Use Value Objects and Types system to make illegal states unrepresentable in your program.**
+**Use Value Objects/Domain Primitives and Types system to make illegal states unrepresentable in your program.**

 Nonetheless, some people recommend using objects for **every** value: